A Beginner's (Thorough) Guide to the ACT

 Ah, standardized testing.
 We hardly look forward to it, but, in the American education system, there’s a heavy emphasis on taking them.
-The ACT and SAT are the two exams that really stand out as the culmination of your education—a portion of college admission is typically dependent on them.
+The ACT and SAT are the two exams that really stand out as the culmination of your education — a portion of admission is typically dependent on them.

 What is the ACT?

 The ACT is a standardized test comprised of four multiple choice subject tests and one optional writing portion.
 The four core subjects on the ACT will be familiar to you — they’ve been the core of your education since you entered kindergarten (or preschool): English, Reading, Mathematics, and Science.

 Everett Franklin Lindquist was a professor of education at the University of Iowa College of Education, and a greater man who loved standardized testing you will not find.
 He created any number of standardized tests for middle, elementary, and high school students in Iowa, which were used nationwide thanks to their acclaim.

 He was even a member of the team that created the GED, a standardized test specifically designed to help servicemen whose education had been interrupted by WWII.
 Think what you want of the ACT and standardized testing, but Lindquist’s heart was in the right place.

 Back in 1959, the only other standardized test used to judge students’ undergraduate readiness was the SAT.
 Lindquist had different views on what knowledge indicated a student being primed for postsecondary education, and it led to the creation of the ACT, or the American College Test.

 The first iteration of this test was administered to over 75,000 students in its first year, and that number quickly soared to over a million within 13 years.

 The big difference between the SAT and ACT is this; the ACT not only tests cognitive reasoning, but it also throws in standard test information that every high schooler should know.
 The test has always been judged on a scale of 0-36 with four sections, but it debuted with slightly different sections.